nimh-dsst/dataSci_job_ad_2024/README.md

 # Hiring: Data Scientist

 The Data Science and Sharing Team [(DSST)](http://cmn.nimh.nih.gov/dsst) within the National Institute of Mental Health's [(NIMH)](http://www.nimh.nih.gov) Intramural Research Program [(IRP)](https://www.nimh.nih.gov/research/research-conducted-at-nimh) in Bethesda, MD, is seeking an early to mid-career data scientist for an on-site or hybrid position.
+Applications will be accepted through Friday, October 11, 2024.

 ## About the NIH, NIMH, & IRP